openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide/genai-guide-npu.rst

 `newer than 31.0.100.3053 <https://www.intel.com/content/www/us/en/download/794734/intel-npu-driver-windows.html>`__.
-If the update is not possible, set the ``DISABLE_OPENVINO_GENAI_NPU_L0`` environment variable to disable NPU memory allocation, which might be supported only on newer drivers for Lunar Lake (LNL) processors.
+If the update is not possible, set the ``DISABLE_OPENVINO_GENAI_NPU_L0`` environment variable to disable NPU memory allocation, which might be supported only on newer drivers for Intel Core Ultra 200V processors.

 Set the environment variable in a terminal: